nymtech/docs/content/run-nym-nodes/mixnodes.md

 The `init` command will refuse to destroy existing mixnode keys.

-If you are participating in the Nym incentives program, you can enter your Liquid, Nymph, or Bitcoin payment address during `init` by using the `--incentives flag`:
+If you are participating in the Nym incentives program, you can enter your Liquid or Ethereum address to receive your NYMPH tokens during `init` by using the `--incentives--address` flag:

 ```shell
 nym-mixnode init --id winston-smithnode --host $(curl ifconfig.me) --location YourCity --incentives-address YOURADDRESSHERE